AndresBott/send2slack/Readme.md

 if the binary is renamed to sendmail ( or symlink to a renamed ) the command line parameters will be ignored and it will accept emails on stdin that will be forwarded to channel configured with "sendmail_channel"

+## TODO

+make 2 config files one for client one for server